How to apply for a scholarship

 This scholarship is for students from outside the UK, who are planning to take up a place on a graduate course within District 1090.
 To be eligible:

 - Applicants must be from (a citizen of or long term resident of) a low to middle income country, as defined by the UK Government’s Department of International Development, or the World Bank or other similar organisation.

-- Applicants must have been offered a place, or expect to receive an offer of a place to study on a graduate course in the academic year 2019/20.
-Applicants must expect to be in receipt of an offer by April 2019
+- Applicants must have been offered a place to study at the GIIDAE, Reading University on one of the following full-time one-year graduate course in the academic year 2020/21.

 - The planned university course must fit under one or more of Rotary’s Areas of Focus.